 Runners think a lot about food!
+And nutella and banana cake, it’s something to think about.

-What’s good for pre-running, during running, post-running and those times we’re doing other stuff.
+Runners think about what’s good for pre-running, during running, post-running and those times we’re doing other stuff.

 So when thinking about a cake to make for running folk after a relay race, I did a little research on great food for runners.